 Spaces Between Elements

-Spacing is very important between elements.
+Spacing is very important between different elements.
 In UI design it is called whitespace.
 Whitespace is very important.
 Elements mustn’t be too close to each other.

 It adds space and air to your design.
 Let your website breathe.
 And 8pt grid plays its role.
 Whitespace should follow this system too.
 Space size between elements should also be dividable by 8.